kabikaj/derenbourg/README.md

 This project includes the OCR, post-processing and manual post-correction of the catalogue entries to use it in various IR tasks using LLMs.

+The project has been presented in the 2nd Escorial Arabic Codicology Alumni Meeting, "From Letters To Digits: The legacy of Arabic manuscripts in contemporary studies", Paris 13 - 14 May 2025, Convenor: Nuria de Castilla (EPHE, PSL).

 ## Workflow